rexlx/send/README.md

 1. send doesnt handle passwords currently, ssh keys must be traded with all target machines
 2. i allow * in my cors policy, this may not be desirable to you, and if you understand what this message means, you know how to fix it...i think
 3. while send.js should run fine, you should remove node_modules and npm install.
+4. you'll probably want to change the default user in js/main.js

 ## troubleshooting
 depending on whether or not you're using serve as the http server, you will have 2-3 logs to troubleshoot from